-From 30 September 2018, letting agencies will also be required by law to comply with a Letting Agent Code of Practice and to join a Register of Letting Agents.
+All Letting Agents in Scotland are required by law to comply with a Letting Agent Code of Practice and to join a Register of Letting Agents.
 Like landlord registration, the scheme aims to make sure every letting agent is suitable to do the job.